RooHTaylor/PHP-Course/Introduction to PHP and MySQL (handout).md

 ### Floating Point Numbers ###

 Also known as "floats", "doubles", or "real numbers".
 Floats are decimal or exponential numbers.
-We aren’t going to be working with them today, but if you would like to know more about them you can read about them on the PHP.net website.
+We aren't going to be working with them today, but if you would like to know more about them you can read about them on the PHP.net website.

 ### Type Juggling ###

 PHP variables are scalar.
 This means that they do not need to have a data type explicitly defined, and that the data type of a variable will change depending on the context in which it is used.
-Let’s play around with it a little.
+Let's play around with it a little.

 ## Arrays ##

 Arrays are a special data type that contain an index of data.
 An easy way to think about it is that arrays are a list of variables contained within a single variable.
 In PHP arrays can be indexed numerically or with a String.
 Arrays that have a String index are called associative arrays, but are also referred to as "hash tables" by some.
 A single array can have both numerical and String keys at the same time.

 Arrays are indexed with integers starting with 0 by default.
 If you set only String keys and then append to the array it will take the next available integer value, which would be 0.
 If you set integer key 5 and then append it will take the next available integer key, which it will assume is 6.
-Access the data within an array by referencing it’s key within square brackets after the array name.
+Access the data within an array by referencing it's key within square brackets after the array name.

 ## Conditional Statements ##